AlexMNet/culture/README.md

 ### Seeding DB

-The database should be seeded to begin with.
+The database should already be pre-seeded to begin with.
 The application is using a cloud database.
 If you want to reseed and start from scratch you can run the following command in the root dir.

 - node seed.js